-But perhaps even more impressive than Redgrave's extraordinary athletic performances themselves, is the fact that they were achieved against a background of serious illnesses.
+But perhaps even more impressive than Steve Redgrave's extraordinary athletic performances themselves, is the fact that they were achieved against a background of serious illnesses.
 He nearly missed the Atlanta Games due to Colitis, for which he still receives treatment, and in 1997 he was diagnosed as diabetic.

 Off the water, he has a busy career representing commercial companies in a PR and promotional capacity at corporate events.

 He speaks about the focus, determination, resourcefulness and brilliant teamwork it takes to achieve Olympic gold.

-Tags for Sir Steven Redgrave MBE
+Tags for Sir Steve Redgrave MBE